Set-Valued Control Functions: Introduction

 An incomplete model can often be formulated using one of the following structures: (a) Given covariates $X\in\mathcal X$, latent variables $U\in\mathcal U$, and parameters $\theta\in\Theta$, the model predicts a set $\eY(X,U;\theta)\subseteq \mathcal Y$ of values for the outcome $Y\in\mathcal Y$; or (b) Given covariates $X\in\mathcal X$ and observed outcome $Y\in \mathcal Y$ and parameters $\theta\in\Theta$, the model predicts a set $\eU(X,Y;\theta)\subseteq \mathcal U$ for the latent variable $U\in\mathcal U.$ One can choose how to formulate an incomplete model depending on the objects of interest, assumptions, and observability of variables.
 For example, many discrete choice models that specify a parametric family for $F$ can be formulated using (a) \citep{jovanovic1989observable,galichon2011set}. \cite{beresteanu2011sharp} study an extended setting, allowing for solution concepts that involve randomization, e.g., correlated equilibria. \cite{Chesher:2017vu} employ (b) to define a set of latent variables whose selection satisfies specific stochastic restrictions.
 A similar approach is used in more recent work by \cite{chesher2023iv} for IV Tobit models and \cite{chesher2023identification} in the context of panel data models.
 Our approach to defining a random set closely relates to the previous work but differs in the following respects.
 The first step of our approach uses (b) to construct the set-valued CF as a set of unobserved control variables.
 The second step plugs the set-valued control function into an augmented outcome equation to define a model in structure (a).
 This hybrid approach allows us to extend the control function approach naturally to the current setting.

 \cite{Chesher:2005tu} also considers partial identification without requiring invertibility in selection processes.
 He assumes that discrete endogenous variables are generated from ordered structure and focuses on local parameters.
-This paper in contrast focuses on global parameters, while encompassing a range of selection processes including ordered selection. \cite{Shaikh:2011vk, Jun:2011we, mourifie2015sharp, Mogstad:2018aa, machado2019instrumental, han2024computational} consider partial identification in nonparametric models without requiring invertibility in selection processes; they consider either a binary treatment generated from threshold-crossing models (equivalently, under the LATE monotonicity) or a discrete treatment with similar restrictions.
+This paper in contrast focuses on global parameters, while encompassing a range of selection processes including ordered selection.
+Recently in a sample selection model, \cite{aradillas2024inference} considers control variables that are partially observed either as interval data or via economic theory and constructs a confidence set for partially identified parameters.
+The framework of the current paper is more general and focuses on a different source of set-valued CF (i.e., non-invertibility). \cite{Shaikh:2011vk, Jun:2011we, mourifie2015sharp, Mogstad:2018aa, machado2019instrumental, han2024computational} consider partial identification in nonparametric models without requiring invertibility in selection processes; they consider either a binary treatment generated from threshold-crossing models (equivalently, under the LATE monotonicity) or a discrete treatment with similar restrictions.
 These models are nested within the class of models we consider, but our distinct features include the generality in selection processes and the use of the CF approach.